HES-XPLAIN/hes-xplain.github.io/docs/documentation/mlxplain/examples.md

 # Examples and Use Cases

-In this section, you'll find various resources to help you get started with the `MLxplain` library and explore its full potential through practical examples and use cases.
+In this section, you will find various resources to help you get started with the `MLxplain` library and explore its full potential through practical examples and use cases.

 You can get started with the `MLxplain` using and exploring two use cases: